 This is a more leisurely ramble along much the same route the day before the race, designed to introduce participants to the beauty of the calanques and raise awareness of the environment.

-Enrolment for the Marseille-Cassis opens in the early spring (in 2014 it was on 10 March).
+Enrolment for the Marseille-Cassis opens in the early spring (in 2015 it is on 10 March).
 The race starts here, and you are advised to move fast, very fast: past events have been fully subscribed within an hour.
 Website for the Marseille-Cassis race and for the Other Marseille-Cassis hiking day.